 Struts Gallery is an artist-run centre dedicated to presenting exceptional contemporary art to the public through exhibitions, artist residencies, screenings, workshops, talks and performances.
 Established in 1980, the centre later incorporated Faucet Media to promote the development of media art by providing training, facilities and specialized equipment.

 We aim to support the Artists’ process through artist-directed and artist-initiated activities.
-The staff consists of four practicing artists, and the board of Directors is primarily made up of artists, supplemented with arts professionals and key community members.
+The staff consists of three practicing artists, and the board of Directors is primarily made up of artists, supplemented with arts professionals and key community members.

 We are the only media arts centre in Atlantic Canada that supports all forms of media art including audio, film, video, and new media.